Charles Martin (boxer): Martin vs. Kownacki

 In July 2018, Showtime announced it was planning an event to take place on September 8, headlined by Danny García vs. Shawn Porter for the vacant WBC welterweight title.
-It was rumoured that Martin would challenge Polish rising contender Adam Kownacki (17-0, 14 KO) on the undercard.
+It was rumoured that Martin would challenge Polish rising contender Adam Kownacki (17–0, 14 KOs) on the undercard.
 On August 1, the card was confirmed to take place at the Barclays Center in New York City.
 Kownacki was coming into the bout with wins over Artur Szpilka and Iago Kiladze.
 Martin started the fight slow, being forced to box on the back foot, allowing Kownacki to take a lead on the scorecards.
 It was from round 3 when Martin began opening up and letting his hands go.
 The fight had lots of action throughout the 10 rounds.
 The final round was considered a potential round of the year by pundits and commentators, which saw both boxers trade to the head and body.
 All three judges scored the bout 96–94 in favor of Kownacki.
 Both boxers earned a $100,000 purse for the fight.
 After the fight, Martin said, "I believed I got the win.
 I did work on the inside and no one saw that.
 I did really good work on the inside.
 I will get back in the gym.
 Looks are very deceiving.
 I put up a hell of a fight and I came up just short."
 According to CompuBox stats, Martin landed 203 punches of 621 thrown (33%) and Kownacki landed 242 of his 729 landed (33%).
 The fight, which opened Showtime's telecast, averaged 395,000 viewers and peaked at 503,000 viewers.